What are pubic lice?

 How are pubic lice treated?

-Public lice can be treated with a lotion or cream put on your skin.
-These often contain the chemical permethrin or pyrethrin.
-They are available as over-the-counter treatments or by a prescription.
+Pubic lice can be treated with a lotion that contains the chemical permethrin or a cream containing pyrethrin and piperonyl butoxide.
+These are available as over-the-counter treatments or by a prescription.
 They work well when used correctly.

 Follow the directions on the package of the lotion or cream.
 Make sure to:

-- Use the lotion when your skin is cool and dry.
+- Use the treatment when your skin is cool and dry.

-- Apply the lotion to the skin and hair in your pubic area and the skin around the anus.
+- Apply the treatment to the skin and hair in your pubic area and the skin around the anus.
 Don’t place it inside the vagina or rectum.

 - Do the same with other hairy areas, like your underarms, chest, back, and thighs.